Home

 interesting with some good stretches of twisties, and headed east to

-P1 at Kendrick (where there was no fuel...) which turned out to be a
+the P1 at Kendrick (where there was no fuel...) which turned out to be

-great little twisty road and our first un-previously known by us road
+a great little twisty road and our first un-previously known by us

-of the trip.
-We got back onto the #12 at Orofino & went south
+road of the trip.
+We got back onto the #12 at Orofino & went

-to Kamiah where we found a good Mexican lunch (very late lunch - you
+south to Kamiah where we found a good Mexican lunch (very late lunch -

-#13 south to Grangeville and the 95 south to New Meadows &
+We took the #13 south to Grangeville and the 95 south to New Meadows

 At New Meadows we saw some other motorcyclists stopped for a break.

-friendly, so we had our rest and then carried on.
-One of them had
+so we had our rest and then carried on.
+One of them had an

 WA.
 We took the 95 south from Council to Cambridge for

-on & pulled in behind Keith.
-So, Keith pulled over &
+lights on & pulled in behind Keith.
+So, Keith pulled over

 wait.
 Keith got a warning for going 75mph in a 65mph zone - and